-Edward Waters College (EWC), Embry-Riddle Aeronautical University (ERAU), and Florida State College at Jacksonville (FSCJ) dual enrollment students who earn a grade of D, F, FN, W or receive assignment of an NA in any dual enrollment course will lose eligibility to take dual enrollment courses with any College.
-(Note: FN, failure for nonattendance, and NA, dropped for nonattendance, are only assigned by professors on the College campus at FSCJ to students taking courses on the College campus who have not meet the attendance requirement.)
+Edward Waters University (EWU), Embry-Riddle Aeronautical University (ERAU), Florida State College at Jacksonville (FSCJ), or any other postsecondary institution dual enrollment participants who earn a grade of D, F, W, or are dropped for nonattendance in any dual enrollment course throughout their dual enrollment academic career may not continue in dual enrolllment with any postsecondary partner and are not eligible for future participation in dual enrollment through any postsecondary partner.
+(Note: Students are only dropped for nonattendance by professors on the College campus at FSCJ to students taking courses on the College campus who have not met the attendance requirement.)

-Click Link for the DCPS Microsoft Form: Probation Application for Fall 2021
+Click Link for the DCPS Microsoft Form: Probation Application

 FSCJ Academic Appeals

 Any student that has earned an unsatisfactory grade and believes that he/she has good cause to request a grade appeal.
 The student may submit the attached form (also always available in Teams).
 The appeal process can be found in the attached FSCJ student handbook beginning on page 30.
-The correctly completed appeal form and required materials should be submitted to Dr. Nancy Webster (email@example.com) and the student should the schools high school Dual Enrollment Coordinator, the school’s designated FSCJ Dual Enrollment Coordinator, and Keisha Hampton (firstname.lastname@example.org) on the submission of the appeal.
+The correctly completed appeal form and required materials should be submitted to Matt Wetzel (Matt.Wetzel@fscj.edu) and the student should the schools high school Dual Enrollment Coordinator, the school’s designated FSCJ Dual Enrollment Coordinator, and Keisha Hampton (HamptonK@duvalschools.org) on the submission of the appeal.